STFUjs/STFU/README.md

 <h2>STFU BITS</h2>
 The standard form BITS is the optimal structure for containing formed collections of bits regardless of bin size or structure complexity.

+STFU BITS are usually a separate Collection of Bits ("file") but can be included in STFUx(*).

 Leading bit 0 indicates a 2-bit Differencing
 Leading bit 1 indicates Binary Bits in Blocks